ECP-WarpX/WarpX/Docs/source/install/hpc/frontier.rst

 Update WarpX & Dependencies
 ---------------------------

-If you already installed WarpX in the past and want to update it, start by getting the latest source code
+If you already installed WarpX in the past and want to update it, start by getting the latest source code:

 .. code-block:: bash